 Here's a breakdown of how you can do it, no matter which Apple Watch model you have.

 How to change app layout on Apple Watch

-- Press the Digital Crown on the side of your Watch to launch the app screen.
+1. Press the Digital Crown on the side of your Watch to launch the app screen.

-Now you can twist the Digital Crown to scroll through the list of available apps, which should be displayed in alphabetical order.
+If you choose List view, you can twist the Digital Crown to scroll through the list of available apps, which should be displayed in alphabetical order.

 Unfortunately, you cannot change how these apps are listed, so you'll have to live with scrolling from A-Z.